Student Lending Code of Conduct

 Excelsior employees with responsibilities involving student financial aid, including administrative/executive officials with decision-making authority over financial aid operations, are to be informed of the provisions of the Code of Conduct on an annual basis.

-Any College employee who violates this Code of Conduct may be subject to discipline, up to and including termination of employment.
+Any University employee who violates this Code of Conduct may be subject to discipline, up to and including termination of employment.